E03S/Portfolio_Optimisation/README.md

 5. You will get dataset for each ticker in datasets folder in csv format
 6. Run ```merge_all_in_one_file()``` to get final .csv dataset
 7. Run ```zip_all_datasets()``` to get .zip file with all datasets

+Link to example of such dataset from 30 October of 2023 https://drive.google.com/file/d/1sM2s-W7hVqB5dITH38xiWI3dvB019uDn/view?usp=sharing